A patchy-particle 3-dimensional octagonal quasicrystal: Patchy-particle design

-Our basic approach to patchy-particle design is to choose the patch geometry to match the bond directions of an environment \cite{Wilber07,Tracey19}.
-For quasicrystals in particular, we have found that rather than having a different particle type for each environment (e.g.\ eight in the current case), the complexity of the model can be reduced by representing environments that are subsets of each other by a single patchy particle \cite{Noya21}.
-A consequence of this approach is that some of the patches would not be involved in bonds in the lower-coordinate environments, and so the particle would have an interaction energy that is lower in magnitude than its possible maximum.
+Our basic approach to patchy-particle design is to choose the patch geometry to match the bond directions of an environment. \cite{Wilber07,Tracey19} For quasicrystals in particular, we have found that rather than having a different particle type for each environment (e.g.\ eight in the current case), the complexity of the model can be reduced by representing environments that are subsets of each other by a single patchy particle.\cite{Noya21,Noya25} A consequence of this approach is that some of the patches would not be involved in bonds in the lower-coordinate environments, and so the particle would have an interaction energy that is lower in magnitude than its possible maximum.
 A concern might thus be that alternative structures that were better able to utilize all the system's patches might be more stable.

-In the current case, as all the lower-coordinate environments are subsets of the eight-coordinate, one might initially imagine a one-component system of eight-patch particles might be most suitable.
-However, this would lead to four unused patches per particle in the ideal quasicrystal and so have a significant potential for alternative structure formation.
-Instead, we initially consider a two-component system that is a mixture of five- and eight-patch particles, where it is envisaged that the eight-patch particles would be used in the 6-, 7- and 8-coordinate environments and the 5-patch particles in the 3-, 4- and 5-coordinate environments.
-In this case, the composition of 5- to 8-patch particles that would match the ideal quasicrystal is $(7\sqrt{2}-9)/(10-7\sqrt{2}):1\approx 8.95:1$.
+In the current case, as all the lower-coordinate environments are subsets of the eight-coordinate environment, one might initially imagine that a one-component system of eight-patch particles might be most suitable.
+However, this would lead to an average of four unused patches per particle in the ideal quasicrystal and so have a significant potential for alternative structure formation.
+Instead, we initially consider a two-component system that is a mixture of five- (P5) and eight-patch (P8) particles, where it is envisaged that the eight-patch particles would be used in the 6-, 7- and 8-coordinate environments and the 5-patch particles in the 3-, 4- and 5-coordinate environments.
+In this case, the composition of 5- to 8-patch particles that would match the ideal quasicrystal is $(7\sqrt{2}-9)/(10-7\sqrt{2}):1\approx 8.95:1$ (Table S2).